2 U.S. Service Members Killed, 6 Wounded In Afghanistan Attack

 Afghanistan's Ministry of Defense said in a statement on Sunday that one Afghan soldier was also killed in the attack.

 Green-on-blue attacks have posed a problem for years.
-Since 2008, such attacks have killed more than 150 coalition deaths, according to a study by the Long War Journal.
+Since 2008, such attacks have killed more than 150 coalition members, according to a study by the Long War Journal.
 The number of attacks peaked in 2012, when they accounted for 15% of all coalition deaths.

-In its statement, the Afghan Ministry of Defense said green-on-blue attacks "fail to have negative effects on the friendship & spirit of cooperation" between Afghan forces and the U.S. "We will continue our fight against terrorism together," the ministry said.
+In its statement, the Afghan Ministry of Defense said green-on-blue attacks "fail to have negative effects on the friendship & spirit of cooperation" between Afghan forces and the United States.
+"We will continue our fight against terrorism together," the ministry said.